mohamed-arradi/tiktok-alexa-skill/README.md

 ## Contributors

-Please do any PR you can to improve or enhance the product !
+Please do any PR you can to improve or enhance the product and you will be named under this section with your github ID.

 ## Donate
 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/momolette)